joehom0416/killport-cli/README.md

 # Killport CLI
-A Command Line Interface for kill running process which currently using the port.
+A Command Line Interface for kill the running process which currently using the port.

 ## Usage